 In each of the above options, you need to put in a lot of hours (often more) to get to a good position and each of the options would need you to invest your time and energy in looking through financial analysis.

 Thus, exit only when you know that you want to explore other opportunities and dimensions; not because you want to escape the daily grind.
 The idea that you will work 2-3 years in investment banking and then will take a different route is nothing but a myth.

 In the final analysis

-If you want to make a career in investment banking in India, make sure that you have enough practical knowledge (internships) about the market along with high GPA and MBA from a top notch B-School.
+If you want to make a career in investment banking in India, make sure that you have enough practical knowledge (internships) about the market along with a high GPA and MBA from a top-notch B-School.